-Good to know: IAD has a main terminal divided into Concourses A, B, C, and D. Getting around is easy enough, just plan on a lot of walking, and occasionally hopping on the automated people mover.
+Good to know: IAD has a main terminal divided into Concourses A, B, C, and D. Getting around is easy enough; just plan on a lot of walking and occasionally hopping on the automated people mover.

-Give yourself some time to just relax before your next flight.
+Give yourself some time to relax before your next flight.
 The Be Relax Spa in Concourse B offers salon and massage services to pamper yourself – choose from manicures, pedicures, facials, and massages.

 5. Explore the Washington DC area

-The easiest way to reach the heart of DC is to hop on the Silver Line Express bus to the Wiehle-Reston metro station, and from there you can ride the silver line metro into the city.
+The easiest way to reach the heart of DC is to hop on the Silver Line Express bus to the Wiehle-Reston metro station, and from there, you can ride the Silver Line metro into the city.
 Buses also connect but can take longer.
 Parting with some cash will get you a taxi into the city in about 35 minutes, assuming no traffic, but it can quickly get closer to an hour with traffic.

 6. Get Connected

-With so many flights coming and going, you shouldn’t have an issue catching up on sleep here, just be prepared with an extra layer and earplugs or noise-cancelling headphones to handle the chilly, noisy surroundings.
+With so many flights coming and going, you shouldn’t have an issue catching up on sleep here; just be prepared with an extra layer and earplugs or noise-cancelling headphones to handle the chilly, noisy surroundings.
 If you’re inside of Security, Concourse C/D has a lot of seating with no armrests – plus a lot of unmanned gates, perfect for hiding out for a long nap.
-If you’re pre-Security, you should expect most of the seats to have armrests.
-Also keep in mind that Security closes overnight, from approximately 10:00PM until 3:45AM.
+If you’re pre-Security, you should expect most seats to have armrests.
+Also, keep in mind that Security closes overnight, from approximately 10:00 p.m. until 3:45 a.m.
 If you’re not inside Security before then, you’ll have to wait until morning to get through.

 These are just a few things to do on a layover at Washington Dulles Airport.
-Visit our Washington Dulles Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Washington Dulles Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.